Skip to Main Content

 1. How do I prepare my boat for the winter?

-Since your boat won’t be used for several months during the winter, you need to prepare for this inactivity.
+Since your boat won’t be used for several months during the winter, you need to prepare the vessel for inactivity.
 Standard steps include: replacing the engine oil, draining the engine’s cooling water, stabilizing the fuel additive and replacing the gear oil.
 If you’re not able to perform these tasks yourself, winterizing your boat will be an added annual expense that could range from $150 to $600.

 2. Where will I store the boat in the winter?